BobbieSueDevRecruiter/rbg_analysis_code/README.md

-Containing the code for the analysis of RBG data
+Containing the code used for the analysis of RBG data